 2) No quality control.
 Very little testing but many ad hoc changes and bugs.

 3) Inappropriate tools.
 We had NodeJS, Kafka and Couchbase but I soon realized this was an ETL project.
-I tried briefly to convince the manager to switch to Talend or Informatica but he stonewalled me, saying we were politically mandated to use certain technologies for "visibility" reasons.
+I tried briefly to convince the manager to switch to Talend or Informatica but he stonewalled me because we were politically mandated to use this toolset.

 4) Deficient operational design.
 We made weekly ad hoc changes based on that week's findings about the legacy system.